claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 ## Synchronising devices of different types

-All iniLabs devices use a [compatible protocol](#synchronisation-protocol-and-event-injection) for synchronization.
+All iniVation devices use a [compatible protocol](#synchronisation-protocol-and-event-injection) for synchronization.
 The only difference between devices is the voltage of the involved signals.